-On occasion, you may experience crashes before the main loading screen.
+On occasion, you may experience freezes or crashes before the main loading screen.
 Below you will find a guide that will help you get back in the skies in no time.

 - Download & Install the Xbox app from this page: https://www.xbox.com/en-US/xbox-game-pass/pc-games

 - Sign in to the Xbox app with the Microsoft account & Gamertag used to purchase the sim

 - Launch Microsoft Flight Simulator from the Xbox app instead of the tray or the Microsoft store.

 - (Re) Install Xbox Identity Provider from here: https://www.microsoft.com/fr-fr/p/xbox-identity-provider/9wzdncrd1hkw

 Make sure the Xbox Services are running automatically.